andresromerouy/DataSciInPractice24/Lectures/[UM-02] String data in Python.md

 ## Strings

 A **string** is a sequence of **characters**.
 This includes the (English) alphanumeric characters and also special characters like white space, punctuation, etc. Other symbols, like emoticons, can also appear in your data, specially in social networks data.
-Besides that, you can also find letters from various languages (Spanish, Portuguese, etc) and alphabets (Cyrillic, hiragana, etc), and even ideographs (such as Han characters).
+Besides that, you can also find letters from various languages (Spanish, Portuguese, etc) and alphabets (Cyrillic, hiragana, etc).
+In certain media, you can also find ideographs (such as Han characters).

 There is a basic set of 127 characters, called the **ASCII characters**, which are encoded in the same way by all the computers, so you will never have trouble with them.
 They include the English letters (without accents), the numbers, basic punctuation (not curly quote marks or long dashes), white space, **control characters** such as the new line, represented in programming languages as `\n`, and other well known symbols, such as the dollar (`$`) and the hash (`#`) symbols.
 The complete list can be easily found in Internet.